This is a quick post letting people know whether I am still alive.

 It had taken years of begging and concessions before the previous team of writers agreed that even supporting characters deserved their own voice and narrative arcs.

 Orlag smiled at the writers.
-Rather, his face contorted trying to mimic what the humans and elves called smiles.
-He had practiced smiling by looking down at his reflection in the waters of the Lake of Lost Souls, but had never gotten good feedback; the souls just liked floating up and looking at the world through any reflections on the still waters and seldom dispersed advice.
+Rather, his face contorted trying to mimic what the humans and elves described as smiles.
+He had practiced smiling by looking down at his reflection in the waters of the Lake of Lost Souls, but had never gotten good feedback; the souls liked floating up and looking at the world through any reflections on the still waters, but not his.

 The writers ignored the smile and started right in with their demands.